yearn/yearn-devdocs/docs/developers/v2/DEPLOYMENT.md

 ## Requirements

 Make sure you have the brownie environment setup before trying to deploy a vault.
-Check out the [Readme MD](https://github.com/yearn/yearn-vaults/blob/master/README.md) for instructions.
+Check out the [Readme MD in Yearn Vaults Repo](https://github.com/yearn/yearn-vaults/blob/master/README.md) for instructions.

 The below instructions show some python commands that assume you are using the brownie console or a brownie script setup is in place.

 ## Deploying a new Experimental Vault

-1. Clone this repo and run `brownie run scripts/deploy.py --network <network-to-deploy-vault>`
+1. Clone the [Yearn Vaults Repo](https://github.com/yearn/yearn-vaults/) and run `brownie run scripts/deploy.py --network <network-to-deploy-vault>`
 1. Choose the brownie account for deploying your vault.
 This account needs to have balance to pay for the deploy transaction.
 1. Confirm the script is using the latest version of registry `v2.registry.ychad.eth` against the planned new release vault to be sure its an updated version.
 (Can validate on Etherscan for latest address)
 1. Select the version of vault to deploy or press enter to use latest release.
 1. Enter `Y` when prompt to deploy Proxy Vault
 1. Enter the checksummed address of the ERC20 token the vault will use.
 1. Enter the vault Parameters (Below are some suggested values):
    - Set your address or an address you control as governance.
    - Set Treasury (`treasury.ychad.eth`) as the rewards address.
    - Set Core Dev multisig (`dev.ychad.eth`) as guardian.
    - Set Strategist multisig (`brain.ychad.eth`) as management.
    - Set description and symbol for vault or use suggested as default (can be changed on chain later)
 1. Confirm the Parameters are set correctly and press `y`and ENTER to deploy vault.
 1. Check new vault has ABI setup on Etherscan (Some vault versions from older releases may have verification issues with Vyper and proxy detection on Etherscan, consider using latest releases >0.3.5 to ensure verification works).

 1. Set up the vault with correct deposit limit: